Dyalog/link/StartupSession/Link/Install/README.md

  :If ×⎕NC'⎕SE.Link.WSLoaded'
      ⎕SE.Link.WSLoaded
  :EndIf</pre>Be especially careful to catch all occurrences of things like `→`, `→0`, `:GoTo 0`, `:Return` etc. and redirect them to reach the above code before the callback function terminates.

+Availability of the `Link` user command group will depend on SALT being available.